openhab/openhab-docs/README.md

 ## How it works

 In this repo you can find and improve all *general* documentation contents.
-In fact that is all you can see in the `2.5.x` branch.
+In fact that is all you can see in the `main` branch.
 There are also other *read-only* branches, which hold external content like the *add-ons* and *concepts* documentation.
 We will read about them later.